5olitude/googlemeetbot/README.md

   Replace the url meet with the meeting id

+  There are certain permissions to use our media by google meet i just blocked it all (micrphone and webcam) and set to a default value of 2(block) and 1(unblock)

   *In the last line before pause if you are a student in an organization replace the 'ask to join' with 'Join now'
   ##### note please: i tested on a chromium browser

+### Working  of mozilla.py

+  The cool headless functionality i implemeted her and it works pretty well there are more options like --disable gpu

+  The headless option makes the program to run in background .even if the program terminated  we will be the particpants in the  meeting

+  The permission parameters are littlr different than in chrome